CircuitVerse/Interactive-Book/docs/flipflop/sr_flipflop.md

 |1	|1	|0	|x|
 |1	|1	|1	|x|

-By using three **variable K-Map**, we can get the simplified expression for next state, Q(t + 1).
+By using three **variable K-Map**, you can get the simplified expression for next state, Q(t + 1).
 The three variable K-Map for next state, Q(t + 1) is shown in the following figure.

 <div style="text-align:center"><img src="../../assets/images/3_variable_k_map_next_state.jpg" /></div>